‘Back To The Future’ Voted Most Wanted Film Remake, But Many Fans Really Don’t Want It

 “Basically, I think America is saying, ‘Come on they’ve wrecked every other franchise with bad sequels, why not this one?'”
 Wilson joked during the Q&A.

 Fox revealed that if series co-creator Bob Gale didn’t see it ever happening, then it probably wouldn’t, calling Gale the “gatekeeper” of the franchise.
-Back To The Future‘s director, Robert Zemekis, has also insisted in the past that there will never be a remake, or even any further installments.
+Back To The Future‘s director Robert Zemekis has also insisted in the past that there will never be a remake, or even any further installments.

 “I’m fairly surprised people want to see more Back to the Future, not the least of which is because director Robert Zemeckis basically said there’d be another film over his dead body.
 Nostalgia is a powerful thing,” deputy editor of genre culture blog io9 Jill Jill Pantozzi told The Hollywood Reporter.